About Mindful Money

 What is Mindful Money?

 We are a charity that promotes ethical investment.
 We know that many New Zealanders want to invest ethically but don't have the objective information and research to compare the options.
 We want to empower all New Zealanders to be responsible for how they invest their savings.
-We're starting off with KiwiSaver funds and later this year will add other investment funds.
+We started off with KiwiSaver funds and have now introduced Managed Funds.

 On this platform you can find:

 - What's in your KiwiSaver or investment fund

 - An independent comparison of your options for ethical investing

 - A Fund Finder that enables you to choose KiwiSaver or retail investment funds that match your values

 - Information, news and views on investing for good